rstraub/rstraub.github.io/_drafts/how-to-name-interfaces-and-abstract-classes.md

 There are certain reasons where you could prefix your abstract type, but it should be your absolute last resort.
 They can be useful in:

 - **Skeletal implementations of abstract types.** The `AbstractQueue` is a great example of this.
 It implements an interface (`Queue`), but offers some basic setup for implementing a new type of queue, hence it is a *skeleton implementation class*.
 In these situations there is no better name to come up with as that is its only purpose, and the interface is already named `Queue`.
 According to [Effective Java](https://www.goodreads.com/book/show/34927404-effective-java), the abstract prefix in this instance has simply become convention, but other names like `SkeletalQueue` might have been more optimal.
 - **Libraries and technical limitations**, such as [Immutables](https://immutables.github.io).
-For technical reasons, when using this library you need to create an abstract type, for which the annotation processor generates a concrete class.
-The concrete and abstract type mean the same thing, but of course the names should be different.
+For technical reasons, when using this library you need to create an abstract type, which the annotation processor uses to generates a concrete class.
+The concrete and abstract type mean the same thing, but of course the names must be unique.
 Thus you end up with something like `Queue` and `QueueImpl`.
-So, due to technical limitations you might be forced to name your types this way.

 Keep in mind these should be the exception to the rule.
 Always think long and hard before resorting to pre- or postfixing your abstract types this way.
 Most of the time there are better options.